sfxon/Shopware5-MyfavImageBox/README.md

 # Shopware5-MyfavImageBox
 Image-Box for the shopping-worlds of shopware 5.
-Shows to images with a text overlay side by side in the shopping worlds.
-Design is compatible to the special-box plugin.
+Shows two images with a text overlay, side by side, in the shopping worlds.
+Design is compatible to the [specialBox Plugin](https://github.com/sfxon/Shopware5-MyfavSpecialBox).

 And this is how it looks like: